Paulson slashed bullish gold bets before prices rocketed

 Since then, gold has rallied just over 20 percent, hitting $1,260.60 an ounce last Thursday, a one-year high for the biggest surge since September 2011, as concern about global economic growth helped revive gold's safe-haven appeal.

-In contrast to Paulson, CI Investments Inc [CIXCI.UL], an investment manager of Toronto-based CI Financial Corp, raised its stake in SPDR to 944,579 shares worth $95.8 million, according to a filing earlier this month.
+In contrast to Paulson, CI Investments Inc, an investment manager of Toronto-based CI Financial Corp, raised its stake in SPDR to 944,579 shares worth $95.8 million, according to a filing earlier this month.

-(Refiled to correct 5th para to show the Fed raised rates, not cut them.)

 (Editing by Tom Brown and Matthew Lewis)